lavabit/libcore/README.md

     make all

+To compile and run the unit tests:

+    make check

-Or to make a specific target:
+To make a specific target:

     make libcore.a
     make libcore.so

-To compile the unit test runtime without executing it:

     make core.check

-Finally, to compile the unit tests and then execute the check utility:

-    make check